Vinay125219/mlops-housing-pipeline/docs/PRODUCTION_DEPLOYMENT_FIX.md

 **Solution**: Added `requests` to the pip install command in the workflow.

+### 4. CI/CD API Testing Issue
+**Problem**: The CI/CD pipeline was trying to test API endpoints without starting the API server first.

+**Solution**: Created `scripts/test_api_ci.py` that:
+- Starts the API server in the background
+- Tests all endpoints
+- Stops the server after testing

+### 5. Docker Image Not Found
+**Problem**: Docker image doesn't exist on Docker Hub because the CI/CD pipeline hasn't run successfully yet.

+**Solution**: Build the image locally first, then push to Docker Hub once the pipeline succeeds.

 ## Fixed Files

 ### 1. Updated Test Script (`scripts/test_api.py`)